9 low maintenance indoor plants to invest in for new plant parents

 Succulents

-If you have no time to spare to water your plants, buy succulents.
-They can survive in extreme conditions without no water for weeks.
-In fact, the ideal amount of watering these plants should be getting is twice a month.
-They are tiny, so you can pot them in cute little planters and keep them in any corner of your house.
+If you have no time to spare to even water your plants, buy succulents.
+They can survive in extreme conditions, including not being watered for weeks.
+In fact, the most you should water these plants is twice a month.
+They’re usually much smaller in size too, so you can pot them in cute little planters and keep them in any corner of your house.

 Monstera

-Known and loved for their tropical look, your home can look like a beachside cafe with this statement low maintenance indoor plant.
-They can grow as big as monsters depending on the size of the pot they are growing in, hence the name.
-Apart from their ornamental value, they are also known for air purification, dehumidifying, feng shui, reduced stress, and improved workplace.
+Known and loved for their tropical look, your home can instantly look like a tropical resort with this statement-making, but low maintenance indoor plant.
+They’ll really thrive too and can grow to be extremely abundant, depending on the size of the pot they are growing in.
+Apart from their ornamental value, they are also known for air purification, dehumidifying, feng shui, reducing stress, and improving the looks of any environment it’s in.

 Wax plant

 Apart from being low maintenance, non-toxic, and air purifying, the wax plant is one plant that does not require repotting very often, and is extremely easy to propagate from cuttings.
-A trailing plant, like money plants, the plant features thick, waxy leaves.
-You just need to place it in a bright spot
+Like money plants, this is a trailing plant, and features thick, waxy leaves.
+You just need to place it in a bright spot for it to grow well.

 Jade plant

-A type of succulent, a healthy jade plant is plump and glossy.
-They need bright, indirect sunlight to thrive, but even if you keep them away from sunlight, they are going to do okay.
-But the best part is that you do not need to water them regularly.
-They can retain a lot of water and thus, do not require a lot of watering.
-If it receives its best conditions, jade plants grow fast and propagate fast from cuttings.
+A type of succulent, the jade plant is plump and glossy, and lends a calming effect to any room immediately.
+They need bright, indirect sunlight to thrive, but they’ll do okay even if you keep them away from sunlight most days.
+The best part, however, is that you do not need to water them regularly; they’re able to retain water on their own.
+Under optimum conditions, jade plants grow fast and propagate easily from cuttings.